-A new curriculum is currently in development.
+A new curriculum is in development.
 For additional course options, please review the nanocourses available through the Bioinformatics Core Facility.

 Matlab Boot Camp